cds-hooks/cds-service-example-csharp/README.md

 $ docker run -p 5000:5000 -d --rm <your-name>/cds-service-example-csharp
 ```

-Alternatively, you ran directly on your box with `dnx`.
+Alternatively, you run directly on your box with `dnx`.

 ```base
 $ dnu restore